 All things considered, Santiago lacks a truly compelling Personal Legend, which might have been the one missing piece enough to conceal all the holes “follow your dreams” ignores.
 Coelho may have thrown the baby out with the bathwater when he ditched fully-realized characters for plain, folk-tale ones.
 If Santiago had something more to fight for than a treasure he was told to pursue by a fortune teller, there would be more value in his trying to pursue it.
 Coelho can’t fully make the case for Personal Legends if the Personal Legend he decides to tell shuffles a pliant dreamer from place to place, no conviction anywhere in sight.

 Coelho doesn’t make much of his other characters, either.
-They’re not exactly meant to be the powerful forces at odds in a tightly-wrung character drama, but voicing the ends of the story gets old in 12-page transcriptions of fairy tales––here it drags for a hundred pages, as Coelho pushes a leading man with not much will to do anything through a landscape of vast simplifications of human beings.
+They’re not exactly meant to be the powerful forces at odds in a tightly-wrung character drama, but voicing the ends of the story gets old in 12-page transcriptions of fairy tales––here it drags for a hundred pages, as Coelho pushes a leading man with not much will to do anything through a landscape of vast oversimplifications of human beings.
 He doesn’t even take the opportunity to draw their broad strokes wildly, and make them two-dimensional, but vibrant.
+They’re just proxies.
+Effigies.
+Props.

 “To realize one’s destiny is a person’s only obligation” doesn’t just ignore the very real obligations our main character happens not to have; it also renders the world that exists in The Alchemist a pale and wanting imitation of itself.
 When things are as simple as listening to your heart and following the signs, where is the richness that exists outside the path you feel you are ordained to have?
 Where are the complexities of other lives?
 Where’s the flavor?
 Where’s the conflict?
 In this novel, it is made simple: those other things just don’t exist.